Privacy and security

 - drivers licence number

-Once researchers have finished their work, specially trained secure environment staff will only release outputs that are ‘safe’ and do not identify individuals.
+Once researchers finished their work, specially trained secure environment staff only released outputs that were ‘safe’ and did not identify individuals.

-How do I know that the people using the data will be responsible?
+How do I know that the people using the data were responsible?

-- Every research project will be assessed by the Approvals Panel of independent experts
+- Every research project was assessed by the Approvals Panel of independent experts

-- The researcher must have a proven track record of research
+- The researcher had a proven track record of research

-- Researchers will have to take a compulsory training programme in administrative data management and security standards
+- Researchers had to take a compulsory training programme in administrative data management and security standards

-- The researcher signs a declaration to confirm that they understand their personal responsibilities and obligations
+- The researcher signed a declaration to confirm that they understood their personal responsibilities and obligations

 What happens if someone breaks the rules?